Free Shipping for Orders Over $49 To Contiguous US

 Junipers (Juniperus communis) are beginner-friendly evergreen shrubs.
 They need no special care before winter as long as the variety you choose is hardy in your growing zone and its pot is suitable for winter conditions.
 Snowfall should suffice for their watering needs and serve as an insulator.
 Mulch around the base after watering to retain moisture before the first hard frost.

 Juniper shrubs keep their needles year-round and only need to be pruned annually in late winter.
-Different varieties can be considered fillers, thrillers, or spillers, depending on how you design them in your containers.
-Use tall, showy varieties as the focal point of your winter container design or as a thriller like the Proven Winners® cultivar ‘Tortuga.’
-‘Tortuga’ is a resilient option that is hardy to zone 2, deer- and rabbit-tolerant, and remains low-growing at two feet with a four-foot spread at maturity.
+Depending on how you design your containers, different varieties can be considered fillers, thrillers, or spillers.
+Use tall, showy varieties as the focal point of your winter container design.

 Hardy Ferns